ashi009/sc/README.md

     $ sudo apt-get install build-essential libglfw-dev libglew1.6-dev libopencv-dev

-Make the program.
+Make the program on linux.

     $ make all

-Make on windoes.
+Make the program on windows.

     $ make all TARGET=windows